sanic-org/sanic/docs/sanic/debug_mode.rst

 .. warning::

-    Sanic's debug more will slow down the server's performance and is therefore advised to enable it only in development environments.
+    Sanic's debug mode will slow down the server's performance and is therefore advised to enable it only in development environments.